mykolav/coollang-2020-fs/README.md

 [CoolAid: The Cool 2020 Reference Manual](http://pabst.cs.uwm.edu/classes/cs654/handout/cool-manual.pdf)

-> This manual describes the programming language Cool: the Classroom Object-Oriented Language.
-Cool is a small language that can be implemented in a one semester course.
-Still, Cool retains many of the features of modern programming languages including objects, static typing, and automatic memory management...

 > Cool 2020 is a subset of Scala; ...

+> ... the Classroom Object-Oriented Language ... retains many of the features of modern programming languages including objects, static typing, and automatic memory management...

 > Cool programs are sets of classes.
 A class encapsulates the variables and procedures of a data type.
 Instances of a class are objects.
 In Cool, classes and types are identified; i.e., every class defines a type.